My Quiet Kitchen

 Turmeric Dressing pin for Pinterest

-This copycat version of Trader Joe's Almond Butter-Turmeric dressing is made with ground turmeric, fresh lemon, ginger and garlic, and it tastes fantastic on pretty much everything!
+This copycat Trader Joe's Almond Butter-Turmeric dressing is made with ground turmeric, fresh lemon, ginger and garlic, and it tastes fantastic on pretty much everything!
 A blender makes prep easy, but this turmeric salad dressing can also be whisked together by hand.
 Just 6 ingredients and 5 minutes to prepare.

 homemade dressing and a bottle of Trader Joe's Almond-Turmeric Dressing.